andyruddh/andyruddh.github.io/_pages/research.md

     Left: Reward modeling and prediction via Gaussian processes and deep neural networks.
 Right: Extracted specification-consistent behaviors in simulations, including Nvidia Isaac.
 </div>

+##### _Modeling and control synthesis for long-horizon tasks using Temporal Behavior Trees_

+This work addresses the limitations of long-horizon, myopic reinforcement learning by combining the adaptability of Behavior Trees (BTs) with the formal rigor of temporal logics.
+While temporal logics enable precise task specification, they struggle with complex dependencies.
+BTs offer modularity and flexibility but lack formal guarantees.
+By translating BTs into Timed Automata, this approach enables formal verification, inconsistency detection, and control synthesis using UPPAAL, ensuring robust, time-aware task execution.

+###### **References**

+- {% reference bt2automata %}
+- {% reference omtbt %}

 ##### _Learning reward functions and control policies that satisfy temporal-logic specifications_

-Designing dense or "informative" reward functions for Reinforcement Learning (RL) is a highly non-trivial task.
-Errors in reward design can lead to unsafe and undesirable learned control behaviors.
-This work introduces a neurosymbolic learning-from-demonstrations (LfD) framework that uses high-level tasks expressed in Signal Temporal Logic (STL), and user demonstrations to extract reward functions and control policies via reinforcement learning.
-The LfD-STL framework enables an agent to learn non-Markovian/temporal rewards and overcome critical issues (safety and performance) with inverse reinforcement learning methods.
-The initial development of the framework was applied to discrete and deterministic environments, and was later generalized to continuous spaces and stochastic environments via Gaussian Processes and neural-network modeling.
+Designing effective reward functions in reinforcement learning (RL) is challenging and error-prone, often leading to unsafe behaviors.
+This work presents a neurosymbolic learning-from-demonstrations (LfD) framework that leverages Signal Temporal Logic (STL) and user demonstrations to derive temporal reward functions and control policies.
+Unlike traditional inverse RL, this approach captures non-Markovian rewards and enhances safety and performance.
+Initially developed for discrete environments, the framework was later extended to continuous and stochastic settings using Gaussian Processes and neural networks.

+###### **References**

+- {% reference PDN23 %}
+- {% reference PDN21 %}
+- {% reference PDN20 %}

 ##### _Learning to improve/extrapolate beyond demonstrator performance_

-Generally, a machine learning model's performance is determined by the quality and amount of data it is trained on.
-Thus, noisy data and limited human demonstrations, which is widely observed in robotic settings, poses a challenge to learn optimal behaviors.
-This work on neuro-symbolic apprenticeship learning implements temporal logic-guided reinforcement learning from demonstrations to automatically improve robot safety and performance via self-monitoring and adaptation.
+Machine learning performance relies heavily on data quality and quantity, making noisy or limited demonstrations a challenge in robotics.
+This work proposes neuro-symbolic apprenticeship learning, using temporal logic-guided reinforcement learning to enable robots to self-monitor and adapt for improved safety and performance.
 The capabilities of the framework are exhibited on a variety of mobile navigation, fixed-base manipulation and mobile-manipulation tasks using the **Nvidia Isaac** simulator.
 This paper is published in the proceedings of IROS 2024.
 Additional details can be found on the [supplemental document](https://aniruddh-puranic.info/assets/pdf/alstl_supp.pdf).

 ###### **References**

 - {% reference PDN_ALSTL %}
-- {% reference PDN21 %}
-- {% reference PDN20 %}
+- {% reference PDN23 %}

 #### **INTERPRETABLE/EXPLAINABLE AI (xAI)**